OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 ### A) Setting up a new enviroment for a single program or small number of programs

 So far we have been working with the (default) base environment.
 However, conda environments are great to have isolated development environments to test new software or install conflicting dependencies.
 They are also useful to share (export) production environments with anybody else (reproducible science).
-We are going to make 2 new enviroments - one with macs2 and python2.7 and the other will be python 3.6 and we will have all our main software.
+We are going to make 3 new enviroments - one with MACS2 and Python 2.7, one with python 3 and  our genomics software and a third with R / Bioconductor.

 **- In order to get help about conda environments, do:**